-Effects in the field of: (in accordance with appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019)

-G.W8 knows the regulations on medical experimentation and other medical research BW29 knows the principles of scientific, observational and experimental research and in vitro studies for the development of medicine

-B.U11 choose an appropriate statistical test, perform basic statistical analyses and use appropriate methods to present results; interpret results of meta-analysis and perform survival probability analysis B.U12 explains the differences between prospective and retrospective, randomised and case-control studies, case reports and experimental studies and ranks them according to the reliability and quality of scientific evidence B.U13 plans and carries out a simple scientific investigation and interprets its results and draws conclusions C.U11 recognizes own limitations, makes self-assessment of deficits and educational needs, plans own educational activity D.U16 demonstrate responsibility for improving their own skills and passing on knowledge to others D.U17 critically analyses medical literature, including English, and draws conclusions based on the available literature
+4. STANDARDS OF LEARNING - DETAILED DESCRIPTION OF EFFECTS OF LEARNING (concerns fields of study regulated by the Regulation of Minister of Science and Higher Education from 26 of July 2019; does not apply to other fields of study) Code and number of effect of Effects in the field of: (in accordance with appendix to the Regulation of Minister of Science and learning in accordance with Higher education from 26th of July 2019) standards of learning Knowledge - Graduate\ knows and understands: G.W8 knows the regulations on medical experimentation and other medical research BW29 knows the principles of scientific, observational and experimental research and in vitro studies for the development of medicine Skills- Graduate\ is able to: B.U11 choose an appropriate statistical test, perform basic statistical analyses and use appropriate methods to present results; interpret results of meta-analysis and perform survival probability analysis explains the differences between prospective and retrospective, randomised and case-control studies, case reports B.U12 and experimental studies and ranks them according to the reliability and quality of scientific evidence plans and carries out a simple scientific investigation and interprets its results and draws conclusions B.U13 recognizes own limitations, makes self-assessment of deficits and educational needs, plans own educational activity C.U11 demonstrate responsibility for improving their own skills and passing on knowledge to others D.U16 critically analyses medical literature, including English, and draws conclusions based on the available literature

-^{} In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.
+\ In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.